-Spivey Consulting Group firmly supports equitable access and diverse representation in legal education, and in 2025, this responsibility is more important than ever.
-Our annual Pro Bono Program and ongoing work with pipeline programs, along with our commitment to providing the best free law school admissions content, advice, and resources available, stem from this core value.
+Spivey Consulting Group firmly supports equitable access and diverse representation in legal education, and in 2026, this responsibility is more important than ever.
+Our annual Pro Bono Program—along with our other pro bono work throughout the year, our ongoing partnerships with pipeline programs, and our commitment to providing the best free law school admissions content, advice, and resources available—stems from this core value.

 Over the last five admissions cycles: